karolherbst/shader-db/README.md

 If you do not get a .csv file it likely means that a driver without `VK_KHR_pipeline_statistics`, such as a system installed driver.

-You can then compare two different csv files using the report-fossil.py (ANV) or radv-report-fossil.py (RADV) scripts:
+You can then compare two different csv files using the anv-report-fossil.py or radv-report-fossil.py scripts:

+    $ anv-report-fossil.py baseline.csv development.csv
+    $ radv-report-fossil.py baseline.csv development.csv

+Or the report-fossil.py script, which guesses the driver used:

     $ report-fossil.py baseline.csv development.csv
-    $ radv-report-fossil.py baseline.csv development.csv

 ## Capturing fossils